 As the meal progressed, Nan stopped chattering and coughed less often, but she looked more tired than usual.
 Nancy felt an unease when she looked at her daughter's pale face.
 She needed sunshine and warm clean air, but both were a long way off yet in this bitter winter.

-The small upstairs sleeping room was crammed with furniture.
-Nancy and John’s bed was pushed up against the front wall with a blanket box at the foot of the bed and a chest of drawers with mirror, wash basin, jug and brushes upon it next to that.
+The small upstairs sleeping chamber was crammed with furniture.
+Nancy and John's bed was pushed up against the front wall, with a blanket box at the foot of the bed and a chest of drawers with mirror, wash basin, jug and brushes upon it.
 A small cot sat by the head of the bed.
-The boys’ narrow bed was against the back wall with the girls’ bed between, leaving just enough space for a couple of people to stand between beds at any given time.
-Shelving above the beds held clothing and personal items, and hooks by the door allowed the jackets and dresses to be hung to keep them from creasing.
+The boys' narrow bed was against the back wall with the girls' bed between, leaving just enough space for a couple of people to stand between beds at any given time.
+Shelving above the beds held clothing and personal items, and hooks by the door allowed the dresses and coats to be hung to keep them from creasing.
 Other possessions were kept in boxes under the beds.
-As small as it was, the room was a testament to Nancy’s good organisational skills.
+As small as it was, the room was a testament to Nancy's good organisational skills.

-Then the children sat on the edge of their beds, bowed their heads, said their prayers and gratefully snuggled down, top to tail, under the layers of flannel sheets and woollen blankets.
-Samuel watched on with sleepy eyes.
-Feeling the chill of the air on her cheek, Nancy pulled extra blankets from the blanket box at the end of her bed and added them to her children’s bedding.
-As she walked out with the candle in her hand, she saw young Nan reach over in the fading light and pat little Samuel gently to get him off to sleep.
-She knew they would be asleep within minutes.
+The children sat on the edge of their beds, bowed their heads while their mother prayed for the Holy Mother to watch over them as they slept, then gratefully snuggled down, top to tail, under the layers of flannel sheets and woollen blankets.
+Sammy watched on with sleepy eyes.
+Feeling the chill of the air on her cheek, Nancy pulled extra blankets from the blanket box at the end of her bed and added them to her children's bedding.
+As she walked out with the candle in her hand, she saw young Nan reach over and pat little Sammy gently to get him off to sleep.
+She knew they would both be asleep within minutes.